Biology B.S. / Biology B.A.

 Total Credits52

-The following guidelines apply to courses offered by the Department of Biology, Behavioral Neuroscience, and Health Sciences.
-Students may repeat any biology (BIO), behavioral neuroscience (BNS), health sciences (HSC) or exercise science (EXS) course once without special permission unless they received an unsatisfactory grade (C-, D, F).
-With an unsatisfactory grade, students need permission from the dean's office to repeat a class.
-They can not register on their own on myRider.
-Students should email casdean@rider.edu and the department chair to request permission to repeat a course.
+The following guidelines apply to courses offered by the Department of Biology & Behavioral Neuroscience.
+Students may repeat any biology (BIO) or behavioral neuroscience (BNS) course once without special permission unless they received an unsatisfactory grade (C-, D, F).
+With an unsatisfactory grade, students need permission from the department chair to repeat a class.
+They can not register on their own on MyRider.
+Students with an unsatisfactory grade should email the department chair to request permission to repeat a course.
 A course will be considered repeated if the student has previously earned a letter grade in the course, or if the student has previously withdrawn from the course after the Friday of the seventh week of classes (previously Withdrawal II or Withdrawal III).
-To take a biology, behavioral neuroscience, health science, or exercise science course for a third time, written permission must be obtained from the dean's office and the department chair before the registrar will allow the student to enroll in that course.

 Requirements for the Minor1